-With how far and fast the world is progressing, it’s not possible for there to be no competition in your industry.
-A simple Google search can show a variety of businesses operating in the same industry, offering alternative solutions to your product idea.
+With how far and fast the world is progressing, it's impossible for there to be no competition in your industry.
+A simple Google search can show various businesses operating in the same industry, offering alternative solutions to your product idea.

 Additionally, if you claim to have no competitors in front of investors, they are likely to find you naïve with no understanding of your market.

 While it's good to be confident in your idea, investors want you to be realistic, not idealistic.
 Instead of stating impractical numbers for revenue like $5 million in five years, avoid assumptions that are difficult to justify.